 And a pair of slippers

-Since we started doing this, travels as we know it have become a lot more peaceful.
+Since we started doing this, travel as we know it has become much more peaceful.
 FYI – Don’t make the same mistake I did one year… I forgot to check if the kids’ winter clothes fit… They didn’t, and it was a chilly couple of days.
-If you’re able to pop into a laundromat, wash by hand, or book accommodation with a washing machine, then that obviously makes packing lighter so much easier.
+If you’re able to pop into a laundromat, wash by hand, or book accommodation with a washing machine, then that makes packing lighter so much easier.

 Entertainment for the kids

-We all know what children are like when stuck in a car for a few hours each day, in order to avoid tantrums, outbursts and fighting (although, those do still happen), we make sure we have the following at hand.
+We all know what children are like when stuck in a car for a few hours each day.
+To avoid tantrums, outbursts, and fighting (though those still happen), we make sure we have the following on hand.

 1. Snacks